 DOEE will not reimburse the Grantee for any work undertaken before DOEE notifies the recipient of the final award of the grant.
 DOEE will reimburse the Grantee only for expenditures incurred to perform work under the grant.
-Advance of funds is not available for this grant opportunity.

 DOEE operates on the District's fiscal year, which starts October 1 of a calendar year and ends September 30 of the next calendar year.
 The grantee may submit a reimbursement request or an invoice at any time during the fiscal year for work performed within that same fiscal year.
 Each request/invoice must include supporting documentation.